Haute Route Ski Tour

 WHO IS THIS FOR?

-You should aim to be fit enough for 6 hut to hut days of hard work (5-8h/day) and capable of skiing in different types of snow.
-You will need some ski touring experience but we can teach you the rest.
-A tough but rewarding journey across one of the best ski routes on the planet.
+You should be fit enough for 6 hut to hut days of hard work (5-8h/day of uphill work out) and capable of skiing in different types of off-piste snow conditions.
+You will also need previous ski touring experience ideally of a previous hut to hut trip, at the very least an introduction course.
+This is a tough but rewarding journey across one of the best ski routes on the planet and it can only be enjoyed fully if you are well prepared.

-If you're a confident skier but have never ski toured before then you can jump on to one of of our intro to ski touring long weekends (Learn more here ).
-But if you're still not sure whether you're ready?
-No sweat!
-Drop us a note and we'll be happy to talk it through with you. or take our Haute Route Ski 'Readiness' test and find out Test
+If you're a confident off-piste skier but have never ski toured before then you can jump on to one of of our intro to ski touring courses (Learn more here ).
+If you're still not sure whether you're ready, no sweat!
+Get in touch and we'll be happy to talk it through with you.
+You can also take our Haute Route Ski 'Readiness' test and find out Test

 March - May